Our View: Still behind a mask

-What a difference a week can make.
-Just days ago everyone standing in line in the Market Basket or at the coffee shop was wearing a mask.
-Now, with the lifting of most COVID-19 related restrictions in Massachusetts, we can see each other’s faces again, with some exceptions.
+What a difference a few weeks can make.
+It seems like yesterday that everyone standing in line in Market Basket or at the coffee shop was wearing a mask.
+Now, with the lifting of most COVID-19 related restrictions in New Hampshire and Massachusetts, we can see each other’s faces again, with some exceptions.

-It might be easy to look upon those few still hidden behind their masks with derision -- after all, aren’t they ready to be over this pandemic -- but we’d do well to bear in mind the anxiety, and for some real risk, that comes with taking off the mask.
+It might be easy to look upon those few still hidden behind their masks with derision — after all, aren’t they ready to be over this pandemic — but we’d do well to bear in mind the anxiety, and, for some, the real risk that comes with taking off the mask.

 For example, what do parents decide for children under age 12 who are still not eligible for a COVID-19 vaccine?
 The likelihood of children developing serious complications from the coronavirus is small compared with adults, according to the U.S. Centers for Disease Control and Prevention.
 But it’s not nothing.